Biden and McCarthy Clash Ahead of White House Debt Ceiling Meeting - NewsBreak

 Blinken Tells China Its Spy Balloon Was ‘Irresponsible' After Canceling Beijing Trip

-U.S. Secretary of State Antony Blinken will postpone his trip to Beijing due to a Chinese surveillance balloon flying over the United States.
+U.S. Secretary of State Antony Blinken will postpone his trip to China next week following a suspected Beijing-operated spy balloon looming over parts of Montana.
 China's Foreign Ministry said Friday that the balloon was a civilian weather balloon intended for scientific research that was blown off course.
-The balloon is flying high...
+The balloon is...

 Comments / 0